Breville Barista Express Accessories

 Cleaning Pin Tool

-Water Filter & Filter Holder
+Water Filter & Holder

 Understanding Each Accessory’s Purpose